-One of the things that I noticed during my Kenya Migration Photo Safari was the family connections were present in so many aspects of our nature adventure.
-The relationships among groups of people working in the safari industry and the bonds within the migrating herds of animals seemingly linked everyone and everything together into vast networks of East African kinship.
+Something that stood out during my Kenya Migration Photo Safari was the presence of family connection throughout so many aspects of our nature adventure.
+Relationships among groups of people working in the safari industry and the bonds within migrating herds of animals seemed to link everyone and everything together into vast networks of East African kinship.

-In the iconic safari destinations of Kenya, ecotourism is a family affair.
+In Kenya’s iconic safari destinations, ecotourism is a family affair.
 Joe and Gillian Charleson form the husband and wife team that manages Nat Hab’s Kenya safari operations from their headquarters in Nairobi.
 The Charlesons and their young son, Kian, joined our small group for part of our stay at Natural Habitat’s Migration Base Camp—Maasai Mara.
-Their safari expertise, local knowledge and networks, conservation ethos, and steadfast commitment to hospitality excellence are among the hallmarks of this family business.
+Their safari expertise, local knowledge and networks, conservation ethos and steadfast commitment to hospitality excellence are among the hallmarks of this family business.

-In the Maasai Mara National Reserve, we learned that our local Nat Hab guide, David, was one of six siblings in his family, with three older brothers and two younger brothers who all guide safaris in the Maasai Mara.
+In the Maasai Mara National Reserve, we learned that our local Nat Hab guide, David, was one of six siblings in his family, with three older brothers and two younger brothers all guiding safaris in the Maasai Mara.
 Our Expedition Leader, Pietro Luraschi, was instilled with a passion for nature at a young age.
-While growing up in Italy, Pietro’s father taught him about trees, birds, and the quest of searching for new things that you’ve never seen before.
+While growing up in Italy, Pietro’s father taught him about trees, birds, and a quest for searching out new things you’ve never seen before.

-Our small group safari consisted of two couples who had each shared large portions of their lives together.
-One pair had been high school sweethearts and were now celebrating their 50th anniversary, and the other couple had been together for nearly 25 years.
-Each couple traveled in a separate vehicle and were able to share this intimate, unforgettable safari experience together.
+Our small group safari included two couples who had each shared large portions of their lives together.
+One pair had been high school sweethearts and were now celebrating their 50th anniversary.
+The other couple had been together for nearly 25 years.
+Each couple traveled in their own vehicle, letting them share this intimate, unforgettable safari experience together.

 The African savanna elephants, in particular, displayed remarkable family connections, traveling slowly and methodically in closely knit herds, with the larger elephants guarding the younger ones.

-Intertwined networks of Kenyan families provide the foundation for the safari tourism industry in East Africa, and they all work together to deliver the best safari tours possible for their guests while also protecting the amazing wildlife that attracts nature travelers from around the world.
+Intertwined networks of Kenyan families provide the foundation for East Africa’s safari tourism, and they all work together to deliver the best safari tours possible for their guests while also protecting the amazing wildlife that attracts nature travelers from around the world.
 Our Kenya migration photo safari showcased the intricate connections between all living things, including the wild African animals and those of us who are lucky enough to get to spend time in their presence.